-Host and Producer of Choral Classics, and the Workbench, Jeffrey presents classical music with knowledge and humor.
+Host and Producer of Workbench, KMFA by Request, and Choral Classics, Jeffrey presents classical music with knowledge and humor.

 Host and Producer of Staccato, a 90-second feature covering classical music news all over the world.